rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-spring-amqp.md

 Spring Boot offers numerous features but we will only highlight a few here.
-First, Spring Boot applications have the option of providing their properties through either an application.properties or application.yml file (there are many more options as well but that will get us going).
+First, Spring Boot applications have the option of providing their properties through either an application.properties or application.yml file (there are many more options as well but this will get us going).
 You'll find an application.properties file in the generated project with nothing in it.
 Rename application.properties to application.yml file with the following
 properties: